 The upscale bowling alley and restaurant will be open from 5-9 pm with a limited food menu.

 The Burger Joint

-All three Houston-area locations of this better burger spot will be serving sandwiches, fries, and milkshakes from 11 am until midnight on Christmas.
+All three Houston-area locations of this better burger spot will be serving sandwiches, fries, and milkshakes beginning at 11 am on Christmas.

 The Houston institution will be open on Christmas Day from 11 am-8 pm with all of its comfort food favorites like chicken fried steak, roast turkey, and liver and onions.
-Save room for the freshly-baked cakes and pies.
+Don’t miss the freshly baked cakes and pies.

 Davis St. at Hermann Park